qa-shrine/Cypress-Basic-Example/README.md

 # Cypress Basic Example

-A minimal Cypress Test example repository showing a simple test structure, Cypress config, and npm scripts to run tests and view reports.
+A minimal Cypress Test example repository showing a simple test structure, Cypress config, and npm scripts to run tests.
 This repo is intended as a learning starting point or quick template for writing end-to-end tests with Cypress.

 ## Table of contents